metzmitchell/rowan-remodeler-playbook/docs/02-systems-and-organization/Offboarding SOP.md

 ---
-type: sop
-status: draft
-created: 2025-12-14
-updated: 2025-12-14
-notes: Built while running Scroggs offboarding.
+title: "Offboarding SOP"
+description: "Standard operating procedure for cleanly ending a client engagement, including asset handoff and access removal."
+tags: ["systems", "sop", "active"]
+last_updated: "2025-12-18"
 ---

 # Offboarding SOP

-> **Work-in-progress note (Scroggs):** This SOP is being created **in real time while I go through the Scroggs offboarding**.
+> **Work-in-progress note:** This SOP is being created **in real time during a client offboarding**.
 Add/adjust steps as they happen, and capture exact links, owners, dates, and screenshots where helpful.

 ## Goal
 End the engagement cleanly: deliver the final handoff, preserve the work, remove access appropriately, close billing, and leave a good last impression.